Death Capital in the Public Service

 What is the amount of the death benefit?

-If the amount so calculated is less than 75% of the remuneration received by the staff member during the 12 months preceding the date of his death, that amount shall be 75% remuneration received during the 12 months preceding the date of death that is paid.
+If the amount so calculated is less than 75% of the remuneration received by the staff member during the 12 months preceding the date of his death, that is that amount of 75% remuneration received during the 12 months preceding the date of death that is paid.

 The death benefit is distributed among the various beneficiaries as follows: